golang-leipzig/golang-leipzig.github.io/content/posts/meetup-29-wrapup.md

 ## All things Go and beyond

-We met at [Soltmann Bar](https://www.soltmann-bar.de/) and it was nice to see everyone in person and also to welcome new Gophers.
+We met on 2022-07-14 at [Soltmann Bar](https://www.soltmann-bar.de/) and it was great to see everyone in person and also to welcome new Gophers.

 In September, we hope to follow up with an in-person meetup featuring a